Archbishop George Abbot

 Abbot's Hospital, or the Hospital of the Blessed Trinity, was founded by George Abbot in 1619 and received a Royal Charter in 1622.
-Tragically, just before the building was completed, the Archbishop accidently killed a gamekeeper in 1621 while out hunting, an incident which was to affect him for the rest of his life.
+Tragically, in 1621 just before the building was completed, the Archbishop accidentally killed a gamekeeper while out hunting, an incident which was to affect him for the rest of his life.
 Although George Abbot received a full royal pardon the affair could not be forgotten, his increasing disagreements with the King saw his influence dwindle at court and he was not allowed to play a full part in leading the Church.
-Despite crowning Charles 1 in 1626, George Abbot was forced into virtual retirement and eventually died in 1633.
+Despite crowning Charles I in 1626, George Abbot was forced into virtual retirement and eventually died in 1633.

 As Archbishop and a very rich man, George Abbot resolved to devote some of his wealth to benefit others and found his "affection leading me to the Town of Guildford, where I was born, and where my aged Parents lived many years with good report".

 George Abbot had 2 objectives; to create work opportunities (Guildford was in a time of recession) and to support the elderly.

 To this end he decided to establish a Manufacture and a Hospital.
 By 1618 plans had been completed for both schemes and the Half Moon Tavern on the High Street had been purchased for £350 with a property to the east of the site for £100.

 The Hospital of the Blessed Trinity followed the model of the Whitgift Foundation, Croydon, started in 1596 by John Whitgift and was designed along the lines of an Oxford College complete with gatehouse, hall and Chapel using the finest quality materials and craftsmen.